algorithm

 tenses documented

-across 4 moods
+across four moods

 words still to coin